 Note: This method is only suitable if you have a backup for the Exchange database.

 So, when you don’t have a full backup of Exchange databases, you cannot recover the deleted public folder data.
-In that case, you have only one solution – Kernel for Exchange Server.
+In that case, you have only one solution – Exchange Server Recovery tool.

-This tool is an all-in-one Exchange tool, which means if you want to perform any task with Exchange Server, such as migration, recovery, or backup, you can easily execute it with this software.
+This tool is an all-in-one Exchange recovery tool, which means if you want to perform any task with Exchange Server, such as migration, recovery, or backup, you can easily execute it with this software.
 In case of recovering public folders, Exchange Server Recovery tool can be used to recover deleted public folder data from Exchange 2013 EDB file.

 Public folders are used widely with Exchange Server as well as Office 365 due to their use in collaboration and data sharing.
 Losing data from them can be very critical for the user, and so, recovering public folders is very crucial.
 Here, we have talked about how public folders can be retrieved from Exchange Server 2013.
 Also, we have mentioned a third-party software that is beneficial in recovering deleted public folder data from Exchange 2013 database files.